 - Valentine, D.L., J.D.
 Kessler, M.C.
 Redmond, S.D.
 Mendes, M.B.
 Heintz, C. Farwell, L. Hu, F.S.
 Kinnaman, S.A.
 Yvon-Lewis, M. Du, E.W.
 Chan, F. Garcia-Tigreros, C.J.
 Villanueva (2010).
 "Propane respiration jump-starts microbial response to a deep oil spill."
 Science, 330, 208-211, doi:10.1126/science.1196830.

-Research & Student Opportunities
+Research and Student Opportunities

 Research in my laboratory focuses on oceanic methane isotope biogeochemistry investigations.
 Our projects are heavily rooted in analytical chemistry, while also being very multidisciplinary drawing from the fields of chemistry, geology, biology, physics, mathematics, and engineering.
 I am always interesting in talking with intelligent, enthusiastic, and hardworking students about the possibility of joining our team.
 I encourage prospective Master’s of Science and Ph.D. students to contact me directly before submitting an application to our graduate program.
 I also strongly encourage interested undergraduates to contact me about conducting independent research in my laboratory.